ichayer/park-sync-booking/README.md

 mkdir -p tmp/csv && find . -name '*tar.gz' -exec tar -C tmp -xzf {} \;
 find . -path './tmp/tpe1-g4-*/*' -exec chmod u+x {} \;
 ```
 This will extract the generated `.tar.gz` files, storing them in a temporary directory `./tmp`, and grant execution permissions to both the client and server `.sh` files.
-It will also create a `csv` folder to place csv's in it.
+It will also create a `csv` folder to place CSVs in it.

 Sample scripts are provided in the `scripts` folder.
 Update script flags values to match your environment.

-> Note: this scripts MUST be executed from the root of the project and they must use absolute paths
+> Note: these scripts MUST be executed from the root of the project and they must use absolute paths.
+An easy way to do this is replacing `"./output.txt"` with `"$PWD/output.txt"`

 ## Add executions permissions to scripts
 ```bash